 First of all, permitting marijuana use, similarly to allowing tobacco or pets, is significantly increasing the pool of potential renters.

 You can ban smoking altogether, both tobacco and marijuana.
 That is a reasonable request since smoking is associated with the fire hazard and potential damage to the property.
-In case you want to ban only marijuana smoking, you can insert a clause that prohibits any illegal activities under the Federal Law.
+In case you want to ban only marijuana smoking, you can insert a clause that prohibits any illegal activities under Federal Law.
 This approach dismisses any uncertainty about the legal status of pot in the rental.
 Can you evict the tenant for smoking pot then?
 Absolutely.
-Installing either of those clauses in your lease agreement supply you with sufficient legal grounds for the initiating the eviction process.
+Installing either of those clauses in your lease agreement supply you with sufficient legal grounds for initiating the eviction process.
 However, you shouldn’t terminate the lease abruptly.
 First, warn the tenant about the possible repercussions.
 Sent a warning letter to the tenant for smoking

 Consider a Pot Addendum

 With the global legalization campaign and the legal status of marijuana in many countries, the taboo is quickly disappearing.
 Even the most conservative demographics are coming to terms with the consumption.
 It is prescribed as medicine and widely used for recreational purposes.
-You may have negative attitudes toward pot, but if you are renting out in the cannabis-friendly state, there are not so many people who share this view.
+You may have negative attitudes toward pot, but if you are renting out in a cannabis-friendly state, there are not so many people who share this view.
 Several U.S. cities are notoriously pot-friendly.
 In the long run, strict drug policies in your rental can put a vast pool of potential renters and deplete your earnings.
-If you still decide to prohibit marijuana, do it with the accordance with state and local laws.
-To avoid any confusions with the Fair Housing Act, research all of the documented disabilities and cases when marijuana is prescribed and considered a valid treatment.
+If you still decide to prohibit marijuana, do it in the accordance with state and local laws.
+To avoid any confusion with the Fair Housing Act, research all of the documented disabilities and cases when marijuana is prescribed and considered a valid treatment.